plexswap/Plexswap-Docs/products/gaya-pools/waya-pool/fixed-term-staking.md

 ---
 description: >-
-  This page explains who to stake in the new WAYA Gaya Pool with the Fixed-Term Staking option.
+  This page explains who to stake in the Waya Pool with the Fixed-Term Staking option.
 ---